 Experiment Two: Laser Lake:

-If the laser beam is at the same height in both locations, the Earth will be determined to be flat, and the opposition will immediately be determined to be the victor.
+If the laser beam is at the same height all three locations, the Earth will be determined to be flat, and the opposition will immediately be determined to be the victor.
 If the laser beam is higher at the destination than the source (because the earth is round, and therefore peeling away from the laser), the “round earth” side will immediately be declared to be the winner.